 While this still works on Ubuntu 18.04 (32 bit) and Ubuntu 16.04 (64 bit), it no longer works on Ubuntu 19.04 and later:

 Even when using the new procedure to get the compiler to run, there are also problems getting GDB to run.
 For further details, see Appendix A.

 The following can be blindly applied.
-It has been tested on a 64 bit Ubuntu 19.10 (Eoan Ermine) system and is likely to also work on a 64 bit Ubuntu 19.04 (Disco Dingo) system.
+It has been tested on a 64-bit Ubuntu MATE 20.04 (Focal Fossa) system and a 64-bit Ubuntu 19.10 (Eoan Ermine) system and is likely to also work on a 64-bit Ubuntu 19.04 (Disco Dingo) system.

 Setting up the cross compiler